Matt Dababneh: Sexual misconduct and resignation

 On December 5, Assembly Speaker Anthony Rendon announced that the Assembly Rules Committee would hire an outside law firm to investigate the incident described by Pamela Lopez, and Dababneh would temporarily step down as chair of the Assembly Banking and Finance Committee.

 On December 8, Dababneh announced that he would resign at the end of the month.
 He said he didn't feel pressure to resign because of the allegations, for which he maintains his innocence, but he said he simply no longer felt passionate about lawmaking and was ready for a change.

 After hearing of Dababneh's resignation, Lopez said this was only the beginning if he wanted to truly atone for his actions.
 She called on him to donate his 2018 campaign money (reported to be over a million dollars) to a rape crisis or trauma center.
 Lopez also announced that day she'd heard from several other women with allegations against Dababneh that ranged from sexual harassment to assault.

 According to the Los Angeles Times, "Preliminary findings by an independent investigator hired by the Assembly Rules Committee substantiated Lopez’s allegation in June {2018}.
 The conclusion was based on interviews with Lopez and more than 50 witnesses.
 Dababneh also participated in the investigation."

-As of 2020, Dababneh's defamation case against his accuser was pending.
+In 2020, Dababneh filed a defamation suit against Lopez, alleging "anguish, fright, horror, nervousness, grief, anxiety, worry, shock, humiliation, and depression" and demanding unspecified damages.
+In October 2021, a California appeals court dismissed Dababneh's defamation suit against Pamela Lopez on the basis of fair reporting.